 For Indian tourists, South Korea is one of their favorite destinations.
 The number has been increased by an average of 20% every year.

-South Korea is coming up as a popular destination for Indian tourists.
+South Korea is becoming a popular destination for Indian tourists.

 The number of Indian travelers to South Korea has been increasing by 20% every year.

 It is not necessary to know Korean.

-If you speak Korean, you will enjoy to the fullest and earn their appreciation and open the door to a genuine interaction and connection.
+If you speak Korean, you will enjoy the fullest, earn their appreciation, and open the door to a genuine interaction and connection.

 Is Korean difficult to master?